-- Attain mastery of the basic conventions of drawing and design. - Become competent in the specific skills that are required in today's graphic design industry. - Demonstrate the skills necessary for visual thinking and productive problem-solving. - Attain an expanded awareness and a critical understanding of graphic design products. - Become familiar with the computer graphics software products that have become industry standards.
+- Attain mastery of the basic conventions of drawing and design. - Become competent in the specific skills that are required in today's graphic design industry. - Demonstrate the skills necessary for visual thinking and productive problem-solving. - Become familiar with the computer graphics software products that have become industry standards. - Acquire the fundamental skills that are essential for the multimedia trends in the graphic design industry.

-Prerequisite or parallel may be required.
+Prerequisite or parallel courses may be required.
 Please check individual course descriptions for details.